 Your journey through the Airport

-If you haven’t flown from the airport recently and are either due to fly out from here soon or are contemplating booking a flight from here in the future, we thought we’d explain some of the changes that are in place and what to expect as you travel through where you can continue to enjoy the benefits of flying from Liverpool at the same time as helping to minimise the spread of the virus.
+If you haven’t flown from the airport recently and are either due to fly out from here soon or are contemplating booking a flight from here in the future, we thought we’d explain some of the changes that are in place and what to expect as you travel through whilst continuing to enjoy the benefits of flying from Liverpool at the same time as helping to minimise the spread of the virus.